What Is a Pre-Execution Authority Gate?

 A pre-execution authority gate is a sealed runtime that answers, for every high-risk action:

-“Is this specific person or system allowed to take this specific action, in this context, under this authority, right now — approve, refuse, or route for supervision?”
+“May this specific action run at all — by this person or system, in this context, under this authority, right now: approve, refuse, or supervised override?”

 It doesn’t draft, predict, or explain.